 - Sourcing the original arcade artwork, including control panel, marquee, bezel and side art.
 Vectorising and modifying to fit the cabinet profile and getting it professionally printed on vinyl and acetate.

-- Finally – rewiring the original coin mechanism to accept coins and issue the correct number of credits based on denomination (again by faking keypresses via a USB keyboard controller).
+- Finally - rewiring the original coin mechanism to accept coins and issue the correct number of credits based on denomination (again by faking keypresses via a USB keyboard controller).
+This was difficult - UK coins have changed a lot, and our mechanisms were electronic, not mechanical like many US ones.

 These are not original thoughts by a long stretch.
 Millions of people engage in restoration projects to bring to life old cars, motorbikes, furniture and a thousand other things.
 There is something very powerful about the feeling you get doing something difficult that is positive, rescuing a beautiful object from obliteration, and most of all doing it right.
+Also, I am now accidentally an expert on late 80's UK coin alloy compositions.